PLSysSec/llvm-project-cet/clang/docs/ClangCommandLineReference.rst

 .. option:: -ffunction-sections, -fno-function-sections

-Place each function in its own section
+Place each function in its own section (ELF Only)

 .. option:: -fgnu-inline-asm, -fno-gnu-inline-asm